 Formula 1 Modern Slavery Act Transparency Statement

-This statement is made in accordance with section 54 of the Modern Slavery Act 2015 on behalf of Formula One Management Limited, Formula One World Championship Limited, Formula One Hospitality and Event Services Limited and Formula One Marketing Limited (Formula 1 Companies?or?we), and sets out the steps we have taken in our last financial year, and which we continue to take, to identify and combat the risk of modern slavery occurring in our business activities or supply chains.
+This statement is made in accordance with section 54 of the Modern Slavery Act 2015 on behalf of Formula One Management Limited, Formula One World Championship Limited, Formula One Hospitality and Event Services Limited and Formula One Marketing Limited (Formula 1 Companies?or?we) and has been approved by their respective boards of directors. ?This statement sets out the steps we have taken in our last financial year, and which we continue to take, to identify and combat the risk of modern slavery occurring in our business activities and supply chains.

 We are committed to guarding against modern slavery risks globally throughout our operations and to assessing the potential impacts of our activities.
 This commitment is underpinned by our Human Rights Statement and the Formula 1 Code of Conduct (Code).